open/close all folders

 - We Hardly Knew Ye: Was eliminated first in the show and became the first occupant of the Doodleverse.

 Voiced by: Robert JohnstonA shot put ball that can be described as all brawn and no brains.
-He is stubborn-minded, not liking to admit he's wrong and enjoys throwing things.
+He is incredibly stubborn-minded and enjoys throwing things.

 - Astonishingly Appropriate Appearance: He has a good throwing arm and usually hurtles things and even people as a solution to his problems.
 In Real Life, shot puts are thrown in sports and games (such as the Olympics).